-&lt;sup>43 See, e.g., The Federal Courts Study Committee, Report of the Federal Courts Study Committee, 22 CON.
+&lt;sup>43 See, e.g., The Federal Courts Study Committee, Report of the Federal Courts Study Committee, 22 CONN.
 L. REV. 733, 744-48 (1990) (noting that many judges claim extreme docket pressures lead them to prioritize speedy dispositions).

 &lt;sup>44 Revealed preferences might be another way but is very difficult to do in this context because of the complexity of litigation and the difficulty of holding confounding variables constant.
 Similarly, experimental work is conceivable but it would be difficult to approximate the stakes and complexity of litigation in a controlled environment.
-Cf. John Thibaut, Laurens Walker, Stephen LaTour, Pauline Houlden, Procedural Justice as Fairness, 26 STAN.
-L. REV. 1271, 1275 (1974) (reporting results based on a laboratory experiment involving "[e]ighty-four male, undergraduate subjects" and "asking an individual to choose a particular system before he becomes a disputant on either side of a legal dispute").
+Cf. John Thibaut et al., Procedural Justice as Fairness, 26 STAN.
+L. REV. 1271, 1275 (1974) (reporting results based on a laboratory experiment involving "[e]ightyfour male, undergraduate subjects" and "asking an individual to choose a particular system before he becomes a disputant on either side of a legal dispute").